aq18507/GATORdocs/doc/Scripts.rst

 Description
 +++++++++++

 This function counts the number of ABAQUS licences used by the computer from which the command is executed.
-There are no inputs to this function, it will find the computer name and then run the ABAQUS command ``abaqus licensing dslsstat -usage`` to determine the number of licences.
+There are no inputs to this function, it will find the computer name and then run the ABAQUS command ``abaqus licensing dslsstat -usage`` to return the number of licences in ``License_num_user``.
 ABAQUS takes out 50 tokens per licence and the fair usage policy is at the time of writing 400 tokens, which would equate to 8 individual licences.
 The ``License_availability`` returns the number of available in the first column and the licences used in the second column.
 The licence tags hard coded in this function are ``QXT`` and ``QSD``.
 The format is :math:`2\times n`.

 Syntax
 ++++++

 .. code-block:: matlab

-    [License_num_user, License_availability] = licenseCounter()
+    [License_num_user, License_availability] = licenseCounter();

 existingFiles